JesusGautamah/awesome-chatgpt-actors/README.md

   openai_api_key: 'Your OpenAI API Key' # it can be nil if you provide it as an environment variable OPENAI_API_KEY )

-# Initialize a new actor with options
-actor = AwesomeChatgptActors::Actor.new(
-  prompt: 'I want you to act as a virtual assistant.
-I will give you tasks and you will reply with the results of the tasks.
-I want you to only reply with the results of the tasks, and nothing else.
-Do not write explanations.
-My first task is ""I want you to write a short story about a cat"""'
-)

 # Initialize a random actor
 actor = AwesomeChatgptActors::Actor.new(
   random: true